Healthdirect Free Australian health advice you can count on.

 • swollen or firm

-If your epididymitis is related to a sexually transmitted infection (STI), you may also have some discharge from the penis.
-It may also sting or burn when you urinate (pee).
+If your epididymitis is caused by a sexually transmitted infection (STI), you may also have:

-If your epididymitis is related to a urinary tract infection (UTI), you might also have:
+If your epididymitis is caused by a urinary tract infection (UTI), you may also have:

-Chronic epididymitis is when you have discomfort and/or pain in your scrotum, testicle, or epididymis for at least 3 months.
-Often the reason for chronic epididymitis isn’t known.
+Chronic epididymitis is when you have discomfort or pain in your scrotum, testicle, or epididymis for at least 3 months.
+The cause of chronic epididymitis is often not known.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.